Spatial Data

 Spatial Queries

-- Dimensionality: no ordering
+- Things spacial about spatial- Dimensionality: no ordering

 - Complex spatial extent